gradle/develocity-build-config-samples/convention-gradle-enterprise-gradle-plugin/README.md

-## Example Gradle Enterprise Conventions Gradle Plugin
+## Convention Gradle Enterprise Gradle Plugin

-This project demonstrates how to share a common Gradle Enterprise configuration across multiple projects.
-It is intended to serve as a starting point for creating your own plugin to apply your specific Gradle Enterprise configuration.
+This project demonstrates how the same Gradle Enterprise build configuration can be shared across multiple projects using a convention plugin.
+It is intended to serve as a starting point for creating your own Gradle plugin that applies your specific Gradle Enterprise configuration.
 See inline comments for things to adjust specifically to your needs.

 ### Contents

 This project contains the following:

-  * `plugins` - Contains the example convention plugins
+  * `plugins` - Contains the convention plugins
-    * `gradle-2-through-4` - Applies and configure build scans on projects using Gradle 2.0 through Gradle 4.10.2
+    * `gradle-2-through-4` - Applies and configures the Build Scan plugin on builds using Gradle 2.0 through Gradle 4.10.3
-    * `gradle-5-or-newer` - Applies and configure Gradle Enterprise on projects using Gradle 5 or higher
+    * `gradle-5-or-newer` - Applies and configures the Gradle Enterprise plugin on builds using Gradle 5.0 or higher
-  * `example-builds` - A set of example builds that apply the convention plugins
+  * `examples` - Contains example builds that apply the convention plugin for different Gradle versions
-    * `via-build-script` - Example builds that apply the convention plugins directly in build scripts
+    * `gradle_2.0` - Applies the convention plugin on a Gradle 2.0 build (only the GE plugin is applied)
-      * `gradle_2.0` - Uses the convention plugin for Gradle 2.0 through Gradle 4.10.2
+    * `gradle_4.1` - Applies the convention plugin on a Gradle 4.1 build (the GE and CCUD plugins are applied)
-      * `gradle_5.1.1` - Uses the convention plugin on a Gradle 5 project
+    * `gradle_5.1.1` - Applies the convention plugin on a Gradle 5 build (the GE and CCUD plugins are applied)
-      * `gradle_6.0.1` - Uses the convention plugin on a Gradle 6 project
+    * `gradle_6.0.1` - Applies the convention plugin on a Gradle 6 build (the GE and CCUD plugins are applied)

 ### Running the example builds

-Before running the example builds, publish the two example Gradle plugins to your local Maven repository:
+Before running the example builds, publish the two convention plugins to your local Maven repository.

 ```bash
 cd plugins/gradle-2-through-4